-The UK property market continues to fluctuate and the rapid rise in interest rates in the last twelve months has seen it have an effect on the general housing market.
-Any variations in valuations due to market conditions could reduce the value of the Group's property portfolio over time.
-These economic factors could also lead to a reduction in the value realised by the Group on the disposal of pubs and have an impact on the amount of property held as security for the loan facility.
-However, as the Group's strategy is to retain its better performing and more profitable pubs over the longer term, any such risk would be mitigated accordingly.
+The UK property market continues to fluctuate.
+Any variations in valuations due to market conditions could reduce the value of the Company's property portfolio over time.
+These economic factors could also lead to a reduction in the value realised by the Company on the disposal of pubs and have an impact on the amount of property held as security for the loan facility.
+However the Companies' properties are held at cost not valuation on the balance sheet which reduces the susceptibility of the financial statements to market fluctuations to the extent that no impairment is identified as a result of any market changes.